 What steps do you recommend for someone who wants to have a career in spec writing?

-I would shadow or intern with a specification writer, architect, or an engineering project manager.
+I would shadow or intern with a spec writer, architect, or an engineering project manager.
 Take the CDT – Construction Documents Technology certification.
-I would study the principles and applications covered in the Construction Specifiers Institute Project Delivery Practice Guide before you learn bad habits.
+I would study the principles and applications covered in the Construction Specifications Institute Project Delivery Practice Guide before you learn bad habits.

 What tools to you recommend for professional spec writers?